shader-slang/slang/CONTRIBUTION.md

 ### Testing
 Test your changes thoroughly to ensure they do not introduce new issues.
 This is done by building and running a "slang-test" from the repository root directory.
 For more details about "slang-test", please refer to a [Documentation on testing](tools/slang-test/README.md).

 > Note: One of the options for `slang-test.exe` is `-api`, and it takes an additional keyword to specify which API to test.
-When the option is `-api all-cpu`, as an example, it means it tests all APIs except CUDA.
+When the option is `-api all-cpu`, as an example, it means it tests all APIs except CPU.
 The minus sign (-) after `all` means "exclude" and you can "include" with plus sign (+) like `-api gl+dx11`.

 If you are familiar with Workflow/Actions in github, you can check [Our Workflows](.github/workflows).
 "Test Slang" section in [ci.yml](.github/workflows/ci.yml) is where "slang-test" runs.